Hades: King of the underworld

 Despite modern connotations of death as evil, Hades was actually more altruistically inclined in mythology.
 Hades was portrayed as passive and never portrayed negatively; his role was often maintaining relative balance.
 That said, he was also depicted as cold and stern, and he held all of his subjects equally accountable to his laws.
 Any other individual aspects of his personality are not given, as Greeks refrained from giving him much thought to avoid attracting his attention.

 Hades ruled the dead, assisted by others over whom he had complete authority.
-The House of Hades was described as full of "guests," though he rarely left the underworld.
+The House of Hades was described as full of "guests", though he rarely left the underworld.
 He cared little about what happened in the world above, as his primary attention was ensuring none of his subjects ever left his domain.

 He strictly forbade his subjects to leave his domain and would become quite enraged when anyone tried to leave, or if someone tried to steal the souls from his realm.
 His wrath was equally terrible for anyone who tried to cheat death or otherwise crossed him, as Sisyphus and Pirithous found out to their sorrow.
 While usually indifferent to his subjects, Hades was very focused on the punishment of these two people; particularly Pirithous, as he entered the underworld in an attempt to steal Persephone for himself, and consequently was forced onto the "Chair of Forgetfulness".
 Another myth is about the Greek god Asclepius who was originally a demigod, son of Apollo and Coronis, a Thessalian princess.
 During his lifetime, he became a famous and talented physician, who eventually was able to bring the dead back to life.
-Feeling cheated, Plouton persuaded Zeus to kill him with a thunderbolt.
-After his death, he was brought to Olympus where he became a god.
+Feeling cheated, Hades persuaded Zeus to kill him with a thunderbolt.
+After his death, Asclepius was brought to Olympus where he became a god.
 Hades was only depicted outside of the underworld once in myth, and even that is believed to have been an instance where he had just left the gates of the underworld, which was when Heracles shot him with an arrow as Hades was attempting to defend the city of Pylos.
 After he was shot, however, he traveled to Olympus to heal.
-Besides Heracles, the only other living people who ventured to the underworld were also heroes: Odysseus, Aeneas (accompanied by the Sibyl), Orpheus, to whom Hades showed uncharacteristic mercy at Persephone's urging, who was moved by Orpheus' music, Theseus with Pirithous, and, in a late romance, Psyche.
+Besides Heracles, the only other living people who ventured to the underworld were also heroes: Odysseus, Aeneas (accompanied by the Sibyl), Orpheus, to whom Hades showed uncharacteristic mercy at Persephone's urging, who was moved by Orpheus's music, Theseus with Pirithous, and, in a late romance, Psyche.
 None of them were pleased with what they witnessed in the realm of the dead.
 In particular, the Greek war hero Achilles, whom Odysseus conjured with a blood libation, said: